bitmagnet-io/bitmagnet/bitmagnet.io/faq.md

 ## Should I use a VPN with **bitmagnet**?

 It is recommended to use a VPN: **bitmagnet** may download **metadata about** illegal and copyrighted content.
 It is possible that rudimentary law enforcement and anti-piracy tracking tools would incorrectly flag this activity, although we've never heard about anyone getting into trouble for using this or similar metadata crawlers.
 Setting up a VPN is simple and cheap, and it's better to be safe than sorry.
 We are not affiliated with any VPN providers, but if you're unsure which provider to choose, we can recommend [Mullvad](https://mullvad.net/){:target="\_blank"}.

+## Is **bitmagnet** intended to be used as a public service?

+No, it was designed to be self-hosted.
+The UI and API allow destructive actions, and no security or scalability review has taken place, so it's not advised.
+An API is exposed, that could in theory be used to build a public service, but it's not going to be the focus of this project to support that use case.

 ## What are the system requirements for **bitmagnet**?